absurdhero/rash-shell/README.md

 # rash - the Rust Bourne Shell

-A dash clone written in rust.
+A bourne shell inspired by dash.

 # Shell Links